 Ph.D.
 Students

-The Situated Computation + Design Lab, led by Vernelle A. A. Noel at Carnegie Mellon University (Pittsburgh, PA.), is looking for a PhD student to join the Lab starting Fall 2024.
-I am especially interested in working with those motivated to explore critical, social, cultural, and political aspects of craft and cultural practices, technology, and society.
+The Situated Computation + Design Lab, led by Vernelle A. A. Noel at Carnegie Mellon University (Pittsburgh, PA.), is looking for a PhD student to join the Lab starting in Fall 2025.
+I am especially interested in working with those motivated to explore critical aspects of embodied, computational, and technological practices, and their intersection with society.
 Research interests include:

 • “Lightweight” structures